-Questions: Mathematical questions are appreciated any time during the class.
+Questions: Mathematical questions are always appreciated any time during the class.

 Notes: Taking good notes is essential for advanced mathematical classes, in particular for this class.
-While I'll be following my own textbook, you will see that the blackboard presentation is quite different from a printed page.
+While I like the textbook a lot, I will often explain things a bit differently.
+Even when I follow the textbook, you will see that the blackboard presentation is quite different from a printed page.
 Lectures and the textbook will augment each other, so it is essential to get good notes.

-In this course I would like you to learn basics of mathematical notetaking as well.
-For each lecture I'll assign persons responsible for notetaking.
+In this course I would like you to learn basics of mathematical note-taking as well.
+For each lecture I'll assign persons responsible for note-taking.
 They should take notes, check them after the lecture, and present a neatly written (or typed) version before the beginning of next class.
 I'll check the notes, correct if necessary, and post it on my home page.
 This way, at the end of the course, you will have a complete collection of notes, in addition to your own.

-Everyone will be a "notetaker" for one of the lectures.
+Everyone will be a "note-taker" for one of the lectures.

 Attendance: Many college students treat class attendance as optional.
 This may be fine for some classes.
 However, in math. classes you can get way behind very fast.
-I would not penalize you for non-attendance, but you should come to class every time unless you are seriously ill.
+You should come to class every time unless you are seriously ill.